Fullchee/learning-linux/mac.md

 cmd-k

 ### Screenshot
-cmd-shift-4 to create a new image cmd-ctrl-shift-4 to put it in the buffer
+cmd-shift-4: screenshot in a timestamped new image on the desktop
+cmd-ctrl-shift-4: store screenshot in clipboard

 ### Chrome Disable autocomplete in omnibox
 alt-shift backspace

-### Finder
+### Finder Shortcuts
 - cmd-shift-n: create a new folder
 - cmd-L Create a new alias
 - cmd-shift-g: Goto file (autocompleted)
 - cmd-shift-.: toggle hidden files
-- `defaults write com.apple.finder _FXShowPosixPathInTitle -bool true`, `killall Finder`
 - View -> Show Path Bar